 Post-traumatic stress disorder (PTSD) can cause life-changing anxiety, personality changes, and distressing flashbacks.
-If you experience trauma and struggle to cope, talk to Abosede Babalola, DNP, PMHNP-BC, and Stephanie Onyeforo, PMHNP-BC, at Best Option Behavioral Health Services in Orland Park, Illinois.
-They offer expert psychotherapy and effective medication to reduce your symptoms and guide you back to positive living.
+If you experience trauma and struggle to cope, talk to Abosede Babalola, DNP, PMHNP-BC, at Best Option Behavioral Health Services in Orland Park, Illinois.
+She offers expert psychotherapy and effective medication to reduce your symptoms and guide you back to positive living.
 Call the office in Chicago’s south suburbs today to request an in-person or telehealth appointment, or go online to book a consultation.

 Post-traumatic stress disorder (PTSD) affects people who see or are involved in traumatic, often life-threatening events.
 It was first identified in armed forces personnel returning from combat but can affect anyone who endures a distressing or terrifying ordeal.
 Types of experiences that can cause PTSD include: